 Also in the region is the town of Ålesund, a pretty port town that's built on a shard of rock jutting out to sea, with lapping water on both sides.
 You can enjoy a spot of canoeing there, or just hang about in the town, eating and drinking the Ålesund wares.

 Alternatively, you can head up to see the Atlantic Road, an 8km stretch of road that spans a whole archipelago between the villages of Kårvåg and Vevang.
 It's the road itself that draws visitors, though.
 It meets the sea at various places, often exposed thrillingly to the water, which can get a little wild.
-All this is within reach of Fred.
-Olsen's Hidden Gems of the Norwegian Fjords cruise.

 If this has piqued your interest, you'll be glad to know that Fred.
 Olsen has plenty more Norwegian cruises to choose from, including the ever popular search for the Northern Lights and a journey to Spitsbergen Island way, way up north (78° to be precise).
 After all, this is where the Olsen family hails from, so who better to invite you to see it?